Nancy 2 University

 Nancy 2 University (Université Nancy 2) was a French university located in Nancy, France.
 It was a member of the Nancy-Université federation, a group of the three higher education institutions in Nancy.
 It merged with Nancy-I, Paul Verlaine University – Metz, and the INPL forming the University of Lorraine.
 The merger process started in 2009 with the creation of a "pôles de recherche et d'enseignement supérieur" or PRES and was completed 1 January 2012.

 Teaching

 Nancy 2 provided teaching for 22 Bachelor's degrees and 32 Master's degrees, and approximately 8,000 degrees were attained in 2004/05.

 There were two semesters, each semester followed by an exam period, and another exam period in June for resit examinations.
 Semesters lasted 12 weeks each.
-During the university year, public holidays were observed as well as longer holidays (either one or two weeks) such as All Saint's Day, Christmas, Easter and a "February holiday", roughly equivalent to spring break.
+During the university year, public holidays were observed as well as longer holidays (either one or two weeks) such as All Saints' Day, Christmas, Easter and a "February holiday", roughly equivalent to spring break.